Saturday, February 21, 2015

 Add 2 Tbsp. butter to the pan (if there is burned flour in the pan, wipe it out first).
 When butter is melted, add half the mushrooms and lightly salt them, stirring them until mushrooms are golden brown and liquid that comes from the mushrooms is evaporated.
 Remove mushrooms to a bowl or plate.
 Add 2 more tablespoons of butter to the pan and cook the other half of the mushrooms, repeating the process.
 Remember not to crowd the mushrooms (Julia Child's motto) as they will cook faster and fry rather than steam.

-Remove mushrooms from the pan and add the Marsala wine, scraping up any bits of browned mushrooms from the bottom of the pan.
+Remove mushrooms from the pan and add the Marsala wine (and dry sherry, if using), scraping up any bits of browned mushrooms from the bottom of the pan.
 Continue simmering wine until reduced by about half.
 Add the chicken broth and add the chicken breasts back into the pan.
 Place the mushrooms on top of the chicken breasts, keeping them from the liquid if possible.
 Lower heat and continue to cook chicken until completely done and liquid is slightly thickened.
 Swirl one tablespoon of butter on top, just before serving and season with salt and pepper to taste.

-Serve chicken over mashed potatoes, with mushrooms atop and gravy ladled over the chicken and potatoes.
+Serve chicken over mashed potatoes (or pasta), with mushrooms atop and gravy ladled over the chicken and potatoes.
+Garnish with chopped chives.
 Delicious with a side of green vegetables and a salad.